athena-framework/website/docs/getting_started/README.md

 ATH.run prepend_handlers: [ws_handler]
 ```

-In the future, a goal is to have an integration with https://mercure.rocks/, which would allow or the majority of WebSocket use cases in a way that better fits into the Athena ecosystem.
+In the future, a goal is to have an integration with https://mercure.rocks/, which would allow for the majority of WebSocket use cases in a way that better fits into the Athena ecosystem.